leishenggit/CircleBase2/README.md

 - final.score.txt file is the final result we want.
 Here are the fields:
 1. eccDNA id.
-2. Average of normalized scores for all six regulatory categories.
+2. Average of normalized scores for all six regulatory categories. download [here](http://circlebasev2.beyondthe.top:580/assets/data/get_score_mouse/final.score.gz)

-You can download all output [here](http://circlebasev2.beyondthe.top:580/assets/data/get_score_mouse/score_system_result.tar.gz)